After the Sumatran rhinos, Sabah is losing another precious wildlife species: the Borneo pygmy elephants.

 While African elephants were heavily falling victims to illegal poaching activities over the centuries, this Asian elephant species was thought to be safe from the hunters.
 But since China banned the African elephant ivory trade by the end of 2017, the poachers have turned to Borneo for replacement.

 In other words, the forests of Borneo are no longer safe for these poor creatures to live in.

 Elephants are herbivores, and that makes them a threat to profitable plantations

 The pygmy elephant found dead in October with 70 gunshot wounds and tied to a tree near an oil palm plantation was not killed by poachers.
-But it was, in fact, believed to be killed by the plantation guards.
+But was in fact, believed to be killed by the plantation guards.

 It was the guards’ duty to keep animals off the ground, including pygmy elephants which are estimated to be able to consume 300 pounds of vegetable a day.
 When the guards failed to protect the palm fruits from the elephant, they ended up killing it.
 The extensive amount of gunshots on its body made it obvious that the motive was to kill, and the removal of tusks indicates that there was intention to take it to the black market.

-Sadly, gun isn’t the only weapon used against pygmy elephants.
+Sadly, guns aren’t the only weapons used against pygmy elephants.
 They are also susceptible to poison, as in the case of 2014 where 14 pygmy elephants were found dead after eating rat poison.
 All because pygmy elephants are a threat to the profitable plantations.

 They also fall victims to snares aimed at smaller animals